 Picking up on a thread from previous blog http://wp.me/pTfaP-gL, which looked at contemporary Welsh painters, here in alphabetical order is a selection of great Welsh artists from the past.
-This is merely the tip of the iceberg to illustrate the vast riches that could be permanently exhibited, rather than occasionally brought out of storage for an airing, if/when Wales ever acquires a purpose-built national gallery.
+This is merely the tip of the iceberg to illustrate the vast riches that could be permanently exhibited, not just bought out of storage now and then for an airing, were Wales ever to acquire a purpose-built national gallery.
 Incidentally, it is noteworthy that not one born-and-bred Cardiffian appears on this list; evidence, perhaps, of the primacy of the verbal over the visual in the capital.

 CHARLES BYRD (1916-2018): Pontypridd-born Byrd moved to Cardiff with his family at age 14 and, like so many from the valleys, he fell in love with the Cardiff cityscape.
 Largely self-taught, he developed into the prime documenter of disappearing Tiger Bay and the docks with moody, realist paintings of fresh naivety and precise detailing.
 He lived to 101 and, never one to stand still, moved on in later life to kinetic sculpture, making unique ‘magic machines’ from recycled materials.